webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 *let c = a + b; // ERROR can't add an i32 to an f32
 ```

-The fix is to convert one to the other
+The fix is to convert one to the other.

 ```wgsl
 let a = 1;     // a is an i32